 Tests used to try and diagnose vestibular system dysfunction, such as MRI’s (Quick Post About My MRI Trip), tilt test‘s (My First-Hand Account Of The Tilt Table Test), etc, usually don’t show any problems with the vestibular system, at least structurally speaking.
 Thus, other tests are used to diagnosis PPPD and other similar disorders.
 This is how I ended up at the balance clinic to undergo a series of balance tests (Balance Tests Seen Through The Eyes Of My Experience).

-Again, the following diagnostic list was stated by VeDA (2014).
+Again, the following diagnostic list was shared by VeDA (2014).

 - Primary symptoms are related to body posture – symptoms are most severe when walking or standing, less severe when sitting, and minor or absent when lying down.

 • I was tested for this during my balance tests during test number 2.

-- Active or passive motion of self not related to specific direction or position.
+- Active or passive motion of self not related to a specific direction or position.

 • I was tested for this during my balance tests during test number 1 and 4.